GMKO/WiFiTest/README.md

     New values will show up when a change is detected during a scan.
   - A save button which will save the current list to a specified path in the system.
     The file is saved at "/storage/emulated/0/Documents" under the name "log.txt".

+Tested and working on a OnePlus 3 running Android 7.0